Dr Carlos Alvarado

 Many Important Australian and International figures as James Morrison, Timothy Kain, Konstantin Shamray, John Chen, Tatiana Kolosova, Alexandra Loukianova, Deborah De Graaff, Emma Moore and many other soloists have been part of the programs conducted under Carlos Alvarado’s baton.

 Carlos has founded a variety of choirs and music ensembles, the most recent being “Cantares”, a choral ensemble with members from the Shoalhaven, Illawarra and Wollongong areas.
-Since 2020, Carlos has been Musical Director of the Illawarra Choral Society.
+Since 2020, Carlos has been Musical Director of the Illawarra Choral Society, and he has recently been appointed Conductor of the Berrima Singers in the Southern Highlands.